-DAT Archaeological Services were commissioned by Natural Resources Wales to undertake an archaeological watching brief during the mechanical removal of sea buckthorn in two areas of Pembrey Burrows.
+DAT Archaeological Services were commissioned by Natural Resources Wales to undertake an archaeological watching brief during the removal of Sea Buckthorn in two areas of Pembrey Burrows.

-The archaeological potential of Area 1 was considered low and no evidence of archaeological remains were observed during the watching brief.
+The archaeological potential of Area 1 was considered low, and no archaeological evidence was observed during the watching brief.

-Area 2 had a high potential for archaeological remains relating to World War II and contained several known historic assets.
-The condition of these was recorded during the watching brief, but no previously undiscovered archaeological remains were observed.
+Area 2 had high potential for archaeological remains relating to World War II to be revealed as it was known to contain several historic assets of that date.
+The condition of these was recorded during the watching brief.
+In addition, several previously unrecorded concrete fence posts were observed which may relate to wartime coastal defences.